THUDM/FastLDM/README.md

 We are now trying to convert model of stable-diffusion into an optimized TensorRT engine.

-* `test.py` is about timestep embedding transformation.
+* `test_ldm.py` is about unet transformation.
 * `test_plugin.py` is about attention plugin transformation.

-Code structure:
+We provide:

-* We provide parameter mapping functions from a module to another one in utils.mapping
+* parameter mapping functions from a module to another one in utils.mapping
-* We provide TensorRT-friendly modules in utils.modules
+* TensorRT-friendly modules in utils.plugins and utils.modules
-* We provide benchmarking functions in utils.benchmark
+* benchmarking functions in utils.benchmark
-* We provide experiment functions to compare different implemented models with same interface
+* experiment functions to compare different implemented models with same interface